verekia/js-stack-from-scratch/README.md

 Note: The order of chapters is not necessarily the most educational.
 For instance, testing / type checking could have been done before introducing React.
 It is quite difficult to move chapters around or edit past ones, since I need to apply those changes to every following chapter.
 If things settle down, I might reorganize the whole thing in a better way.

+The code of this tutorial works on Linux, macOS, and Windows.

 ## Table of contents

 [1 - Node, NPM, and package.json](/tutorial/1-npm-and-package-json)